A GNOSTIC SCHOOL OF INITIATION

 Gnosis derives from ancient Greek.
 It means "Light of knowledge“.

 True Gnosis can only be experienced by those who have a direct connection with its power field.
 When this connections is made through a processual spiritual path the seeker experiences a complete change in their life and he/she will no longer be the same person as before, because the Gnosis has deeply touched them.

 Gnosticism in European intellectual history is usually associated with early Christianity.
 However, those ones who we call Gnostics have existed since the dawn of humans, for Gnosis – the Divine Knowledge – has always been a power field that can touch each person directly, regardless of religious and traditional cultures.
-It provokes an arousing state of conciousness in those who are internally prepared for a fundamental change in their life.
+It provokes an arousing state of conciousness in those who are yearning for a fundamental change in their life.